benjaminbardossy-dotcom/mock-pip-boy/README.md

 Despite similar ideas, I had envisioned a few changes to the design, including adding more "survival" based modules.
 I wanted this device to warn the user if there was any potential danger.
 To implement this, I added an SpO2 module to measure the users heartrate, an AHT20+BMP280 module for temp and air pressure, an MQ135 module for air quality, and a red LED which would flash if there was any potential danger to the user(E.x. low air quality readings from the MQ135, high temp readings from the AHT20+BMP280.).

 However, the idea behind the wrist boy was always the same.
-I wanted a device able to take in readings from the environment around me, anytime, anywhere, with versitile highly modifiable modules which could easily be coded to fit any need.
+I wanted a device able to take in readings from the environment around me, anytime, anywhere, with versatile highly modifiable modules which could easily be coded to fit any need.
 I wanted a device which could connect to wifi if needed, but run completely off grid whenever necessary as long as it has charge.

 After taking into consideration what I wanted from this device, I've created the design below: